MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/compliance/privileged-access-management-configuration.md

 - Assinatura do Microsoft 365 E5 (versão paga ou de avaliação)
 - Assinatura do Microsoft 365 E3 (ou assinatura do Office 365 E3 + assinatura do Enterprise Mobility and Security E3) + o complemento de Conformidade do Microsoft 365 E5
-- Qualquer assinatura do Microsoft 365, Office 365, Exchange, SharePoint ou OneDrive for Business + o complemento gerenciamento de riscos do Microsoft 365 E5 Insider
+- Qualquer assinatura do Microsoft 365, Office 365, Exchange, SharePoint ou OneDrive for Business + o complemento Microsoft 365 E5 Insider Risk Management
 - Assinatura do Microsoft 365 A5 (versão paga ou de avaliação)
 - Assinatura do Microsoft 365 A3 (ou assinatura do Office 365 A3 + assinatura do Enterprise Mobility and Security A3) + o complemento de Conformidade do Microsoft A5
 - Qualquer assinatura do Microsoft 365, Office 365, Exchange, SharePoint ou OneDrive for Education + o complemento Microsoft 365 A5 Insider Risk Management